-Boating in North Carolina is a relaxing activity for those who like to water ski, fish and sail along the state’s waterways.
+Boating in North Carolina is a relaxing activity for those who like to water ski, fish, and sail along the state’s waterways.
 But it’s not all fun and games, and when people are not careful in their boats, serious accidents can occur.
-According to a study published by the N.C.
+According to a study published by N.C.
 Wildlife Resources Commission, in 2010 there were 154 boating accidents around the state – which resulted in 123 people needing medical treatment and 26 people dying as a result of their injuries.
-According to the Commission, the causes for boating accidents in North Carolina include the lack of experience and education of boaters, distractions, collisions with other boats, speeding and the reckless operation of boats.
+According to the Commission, the causes for boating accidents in North Carolina include the lack of experience and education of boaters, distractions, collisions with other boats, speeding, and the reckless operation of boats.
 In addition, the majority of boating fatalities in the state were the result of someone falling or jumping overboard.

 State Boating Regulations